-Acceptance-Rejection sampling is a way to simulate random samples from an unknown (or difficult to sample from) distribution (called the target distribution) by using random samples from a similar, more convenient distribution.
+Acceptance-Rejection sampling is a way to simulate random samples from an unknown (or difficult to sample from) distribution (called the target distribution) by using random samples from a similar, more convenient probability distribution.
 A random subset of the generated samples are rejected; the rest are accepted.
-The goal is for the accepted samples to be distributed as if they were from the target distribution.
+The goal is for the accepted samples to be distributed as if they were from the target probability distribution.

 - The two distributions look as similar as possible, and

 - Both functions have the same support (i.e. both cumulative distribution functions vanish or don’t vanish over the same set of real numbers)

 Acceptance-rejection sampling is is a Monte Carlo method that has largely been replaced by newer Markov Chain Monte Carlo methods.
 It’s usually only used when it’s challenging to sample individual distributions within a larger Markov chain (Christensen et al., 2011).

 - Generate a sample x from a distribution that has a density proportional to g(x), where g(x) ≥ f(x) for all x.

 If u > f(x)/g(x) reject the sample and return to Step 1; Otherwise accept x as a sample.

 Dieter and Ahrens note that although the procedure is fairly simple, some mathematical skill is needed to choose an appropriate function g(x).

 Christensen, R. et al., (2011).
 Bayesian Ideas and Data Analysis: An Introduction for Scientists and Statisticians.
 CRC Press.